AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

 ### Check out assets on Windows {#check-out-assets-on-windows}

-The app lets you check out asset files to prevent other users from modifying the files that you’re working on.
+The app lets you check out asset files to prevent other users from modifying the files that you're working on.

 1. From the Context menu, select the Explore Assets to open Explorer.
 1. In Explorer, navigate to the location of the asset you want to check out.
 1. Right-click the asset and select Open on Web from the context menu.
-1. In the Asset Info dialog, click/tap the Checkout icon.
-The Checkout icon toggles to check-in icon.
+1. In the Asset Info dialog, click the Checkout icon.
+The Checkout icon toggles to the check-in icon.

    ![Checkout icon toggles](assets/checkout_icon_toggles.png)